Emotional Flooding: How To Cope With Overflowing Emotions

 • Highly Sensitive People.
 Early in life, many people are taught that sensitivity is a personality flaw.
 While this certainly isn't the case, as highly sensitive people are typically incredibly empathetic, creative, and conscientious, they are also more susceptible to this type of flooding.
 These individuals experience emotions more vividly than other people, and their brains are actually wired differently.

 • People In Contentious Relationships.
-Individuals in turbulent partnerships may experience emotional flooding during the conflict.
+Individuals in turbulent partnerships may experience emotional flooding during conflict.
 When one or both partners are argumentative and unwilling to acknowledge the other person's point of view, tensions rise, making it difficult to communicate effectively.

 How to help others who experience emotional flooding